antek51/hello-app/README.md

-# hello-app
-Based on NGINX and NGINX Plus demos - NGINX-Demos

 NGINX webserver that serves a simple page containing its hostname, IP address and port as wells as the request URI and the local time of the webserver.
 ---

+# Based on NGINX and NGINX Plus demos - NGINX-Demos

 How to run: